 SECTION 7.
-MOTOR VEHICLES
+MOTOR VEHICLES.

-I. Operation of Motor Vehicles.
+- I. Operation of Motor Vehicles. - A. No person shall operate or cause to be operated any public beach.

-- A. No person shall operate or cause to be operated any vehicle at a speed in excess of 20 miles per hour on any public beach. - B. No vehicle shall travel or park closer than 10 feet to any dune or closer than 25 feet to the water's edge, provided that a vehicle may travel and temporarily park at or near the water's edge for the purpose of launching a boat. - C. Pedestrians shall have the right of way and vehicles shall stop and allow pedestrians to cross to and from the beach. - D. No person shall operate or cause to be operated any vehicle on any beach designated in this ordinance as closed to vehicular traffic. - E. No person shall drive or operate for recreational purposes any dune buggy, marsh buggy, minibike, trail bike, jeep, or any other mechanized vehicle on a dune seaward of the dune protection line.
+- B. As physical conditions allow no vehicle shall travel or park closer than 10 feet to any dune or closer than 25 feet to the water's edge, provided that a vehicle may travel and temporarily park at or near the water's edge for the purpose of launching a boat. - C. Pedestrians shall have the right of way and vehicles shall stop and allow pedestrians to cross to and from the beach. - D. No person shall operate or cause to be operated any vehicle on any beach designated in this ordinance as closed to vehicular traffic. - E. No person shall drive or operate for recreational purposes any dune buggy, marsh buggy, minibike, trail bike, jeep, or any other mechanized vehicle on a dune seaward of the dune protection line.